agadzinski93/centralized-video-platform/README.md

 ## To do List

 ### Soon
-- [ ] Redo Dashboard UI to accomodate multiple platforms
+- [ ] Redo Dashboard UI to accommodate multiple platforms
 - [ ] Utilize the Drag and Drop API to ease the reordering process for videos
 - [ ] Utilize the Server Sent API to handle live updates